aguiarsc/echo-ai-assistant/docs/02-file-management.md

-# File Management
+# Document Management

 ## Overview

-ECHO Novel Assistant provides a comprehensive file management system specifically designed for creative writing projects.
-Writers can create, edit, and organize their novels, character sheets, world-building notes, and research materials directly within the browser.
-The system integrates seamlessly with AI features to provide context-aware assistance throughout the writing process.
+altIA Business Assistant provides a comprehensive document management system specifically designed for business productivity projects.
+Business professionals can create, edit, and organize their reports, policies, contracts, meeting notes, and project materials directly within the browser.
+The system integrates seamlessly with AI features to provide context-aware assistance throughout the business process.
 1. Operates entirely client-side using browser storage
 2. Provides a familiar tree-based interface for file navigation
 3. Integrates directly with the AI chat functionality